flameshot-org/flameshot/README.md

 ### Global

-If you want use Flameshot as a default screenshot utility, chanses are you want to launch it using the <kbd>Prt Sc</kbd> key.
+If you want use Flameshot as a default screenshot utility, chances are you want to launch it using the <kbd>Prt Sc</kbd> key.
 Flameshot doesn't yet offer a fully-automated option to do so, but you can configure your system to do so.

 #### On KDE Plasma desktop